BiDAlab/ExploringTransformers/README.md

 # Code

-We will provide the evaluation scripts together with their pre-trained models shortly.
+We provide the evaluation scripts together with their pre-trained models in this repo.
 <!--We provide the evaluation scripts together with their pre-trained models in this repo. -->

 | whuGAIT | OU-ISIR |